Ext groups in Homotopy Type Theory

-The set-truncation of the left-hand side is \(H^1(X; M)\), and the set-truncation of the right-hand side is \(\Ext_{\Zb \pi_1(X)}^1(\Zb,M_\pt)\) by the previous theorem.
+which is natural in $M$.
+The set-truncation of the left-hand side is by definition \(H^1(X; M)\) (see~\cite{shulman_sss}), and the set-truncation of the right-hand side is \(\Ext_{\Zb \pi_1(X)}^1(\Zb,M_\pt)\) by the previous theorem.
 After truncating the equivalence above, we get a natural bijection which is an isomorphism by \cref{lem:naturality-implies-homomorphism}. \end{proof}